 Cryptanalysts take coded messages and decipher them without a ‘key’ (a piece of code that you can use to turn a secret coded message into readable, plain text).
 A cryptanalyst will look for weaknesses in the algorithms of encryption systems (instructions that a computer follows to turn a message into code).
 A cryptanalyst wants to find these vulnerabilities before a hacker does and illegally accesses the encoded information.

 Cryptographers encrypt an organization’s sensitive information, with the aim of preventing cyber criminals from illicitly accessing it.
 This encryption process involves converting the data into code.
 A cryptographer is highly skilled at both encryption and decryption (translating coded messages back into plain text).
 Cryptographers devise systems and algorithms that ensure only those sending and receiving coded messages can see the contents of them.

 Cyber threat analysts examine the flow of information into and out of an organization’s network to identify and stop potential threats.
 Those employed in this role actively utilize their knowledge and experience to find key indicators that represent compromises in the network.

 8. Cybersecurity Software Developer

 Cybersecurity software developers use programming languages to create security software applications.
 Those employed in this profession may create security software intended for use internally within organizations, or externally for consumers or businesses.

-A data privacy officer (also known as data protection officers, or DPOs) is a leadership-level employee who ensures an organization is compliant with existing laws protecting personal data.
-This can include verifying that existing policies meet both national or international regulations on the storage and transmission of personal data.
+A data privacy officer (also known as a data protection officer, or DPO) is a leadership-level employee who ensures an organization is compliant with existing laws protecting personal data.
+This can include verifying that current policies meet both national or international regulations on the storage and transmission of personal data.

 Information security analysts take a leading role in the development and execution of an organization’s data security measures.
 They coordinate with multiple departments within an organization to design and implement critical security measures that protect private and sensitive data.